kambahr/go-webcache/README.md

 Set the time duration globally and/or for each file.

 ### Run the test sample
-Build the project and navigate to http:&#47;&#47;localhost:8005/mypage.htm.
+Build the test project and navigate to http:&#47;&#47;localhost:8005/mypage.htm.

 #### Run the test sample outside of $GOPATH